 - Independence – The toys should be placed in a way that allows the child to take them freely anytime.

-- Focus – The child should play with only one toy at a time.
+- Focus – The playroom should not provide too many distractions.
+It is also recommended that the child should play with only one toy at a time.

-If you want to learn more about setting up a perfect play area for your child, read our detailed guide to setting up a Montessori playroom.
+Further reading: If you want to learn more about setting up a perfect play area for your child, read our Montessori playroom guide.

-Last but not least, don’t get too stressed.
-There’s no perfect toy.
-And no guide will ever tell what toy your child will love.
+Last but not least, don’t get too stressed because there’s no perfect toy.
+No guide will ever tell what toy your child will love.
+Just follow your child.